-During the second half of the program, you’ll take the concepts you learned in the first four weeks and apply them to larger, structured projects.
+During the remainder of the program, you’ll take the concepts you learned in the first few weeks and apply them to larger, structured projects.
 From putting together a design doc, to writing robust and maintainable code, you’ll get the chance to plan and execute a complex SWE project.
 You’ll also learn best practices when it comes to applying and interviewing for future SWE internships, and gain an in-depth understanding of what a career in software engineering could look like.

 Diversity of thought and contribution is what allows our firm to stay bold and nimble.
 Many of us had no previous experience with finance or OCaml when we arrived, and JSIP requires no such experience — only a penchant for programming and a curious mind.